RADar-AZDelta/azd-radar-data-datatable/README.md

 #### Options property

-globel options for the DataTable
+global options for the DataTable

 ```typescript
 interface ITableOptions {